-- Have an SBT kit containing a #10 scalpel, a bougie, and a #6 cuffed endotracheal tube included with each difficult airway cart at each facility you anesthetize at.
+- Have a scalpel, bougie, tube kit containing a #10 scalpel, a bougie, and a #6 cuffed endotracheal tube included with each difficult airway cart at each facility you anesthetize at.

-- Be prepared.
-Review and rehearse the anatomy and skills necessary to perform front of neck surgical cricothyroidotomy in seconds.
+- Review and rehearse the anatomy and skills necessary to perform front of neck surgical cricothyroidotomy.

-- Work to avoid CICO events.
+- Work to avoid “can’t intubate, can’t oxygenate” events.
 Evaluate each airway prior to surgery.
-If a significant concern exists regarding a difficult intubation, a difficult mask ventilation, or a difficult FONA, use your judgment and perform an awake intubation.
-Securing an airway prior to anesthesia induction is a reliable way to avoid CICO disasters.
+If a significant concern exists regarding a difficult intubation, a difficult mask ventilation, or difficult front of neck access, use your judgment and perform an awake intubation.
+Securing an airway prior to anesthesia induction is a reliable way to avoid “can’t intubate, can’t oxygenate” disasters.